Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

     Stop execution with a failure or success.

 4. Pass state
-    Pass its unput to its output or inject some fixed data.
+    Pass its input to its output or inject some fixed data.

 5. Wait state
     Provide a delay for a certain amount of time or until a specified time or date.